Skip to content

 It’s a common challenge in many mobile and web applications: how do you allow users to upload their own images, while automatically adapting these images to a fixed graphic design?

-A classic example is a user uploading a profile picture, but instead of providing a headshot (which is what we really need from them), they upload a picture of their entire body with additional objects in the background.
-Obviously this image will need to be cropped to the size of the profile picture, while focusing on the user’s face.
+A classic example is a user uploading a profile picture, but instead of providing a headshot, they upload a picture of their entire body with additional objects in the background.
+This image will need to be cropped to the size of the profile picture, while focusing on the user’s face.

 One way to achieve this is to allow the user to crop the image themselves as part of the upload process.
 But even so, there is usually a need to use the image in several different contexts, in different sizes and positions, and the user’s cropping can’t help us produce all these different versions.